 NOTE: For NOAA staff (federal employees and contractors) that are having access issues, please complete Report an Access Issue Google Form.

-NOAA Library Catalog (NOAALINC): Python books can be found through our library catalog.
-As books on Python on regularly checked out, materials can also be requested through NOAA Central Library's Inter Library Loan service @ email@example.com.
+NOAA Library Catalog: Python books can be found through our library catalog.
+As books on Python are regularly checked out, materials can also be requested through NOAA Central Library's Inter Library Loan service @ firstname.lastname@example.org.

 NOAA employees and approved contractors have access to Python resources through the Commerce Learning Center (CLC).
 Some examples include, "Python Applications", "Python Concurrent Programming: Multiprocessing in Programming", and "Python Concurrent Programming: Asynchronous Executions in Python".